Study GCSE in the UK

 These GCSEs can lead to similar progression paths as traditional GCSEs.

-Short course GCSEs are designed to give you more options about what and how you study.
-They are comparable to half a full GCSE, but the standard is the same as a full GCSE.
-They can be taken in half the time which is about three terms.
-However, if you learn more slowly than others, you can spread a short course out over the same length as a traditional GCSE.
+Short course GCSE in the UK is designed to give you more options about what and how you study.
+They are comparable to half a full GCSE, but the standard is the same as a full GCSE in the UK.
+However, they can be taken in half the time which is about three terms.
+Even though, if you learn more slowly than others, you can spread a short course out over the same length as a traditional GCSE.

 Short courses also allow more able students to take extra subjects, like a second language.
 They can also be a useful option if your timetable at school or college prevents you from taking a full GCSE.

-These can lead to similar routes as traditional GCSEs.
+These can lead to similar routes as a traditional GCSE in the UK.
 However, if you want to go on to do A-levels, some subjects may require that you have a full GCSE in that subject.

 What is the IGCSE?

 IGSCE stands for International General Certificate of Secondary Education.
-It is the most popular international certification for secondary school and it is equivalent to the GCSE, fifth form or year 11 in various respective countries of the world.
+It is the most popular international certification for secondary school and it is equivalent to the GCSE in the UK, fifth form or year 11 in various respective countries of the world.

-The contents taught at an IGCSE course is more akin to the O-level (first year of A-level course) than the UK GCSE and therefore the exams are harder and more rigorous.
+The contents taught at an IGCSE course is more akin to the O-level (first year of A-level course) than the GCSE in the UK and therefore the exams are harder and more rigorous.

 Because the IGCSE course is designed for students from around the world, there are some differences in course content.
 For example, Shakespeare is an optional, not a compulsory, part of the English IGCSE, unlike the GCSE English course, where all students must study Shakespeare.